 Before we get into any type of PMP study tips or test-taking strategies, it’s important to make sure you have the right study materials.
-There’s no way to properly prepare for this test without getting a real review course.
+There’s no way to properly prepare for this test without getting some proper project management education.

 There are a lot of different study materials out there for all different types of learners.
 I highly recommend that you think about what type of learner you are and find a study course that fits your learning style.

 This could mean the difference between you passing the exam, becoming a project manager after your first attempt, and having to waste time studying and retaking it two or three times.
 Yes, it’s that important.

 Here is a list of the top review courses.
 Check them out and see which one fits you best!

 Practice Simulated Exams

-The overall best way to increase your PMP score is to work the simulated exams in your study guide over and over.
+The overall best way to increase your PMP score is to work the simulated practice exams in your study guide over and over.
 This will help you in a number of different ways.
-You will not only become familiar with the concepts on the exam, but you will get familiar with the exam itself.
+You will not only become familiar with the different concepts and knowledge areas on the exam; you will get familiar with the exam itself.

 Half of the difficulty in this test is simply understanding what the questions are asking and making sense of the answers.
 If you get really good at answering multiple-choice questions, you will be able to do really well on this exam.

-I recommend practicing the simulated exams until you are scoring 75% – 80% on them consistently, for at least 3 – 4 consecutive tests.
+I recommend working on practice tests in an exam simulator until you are scoring 75% – 80% on them consistently, for at least 3 – 4 consecutive tests.

 As I said, that is the best piece of advice I can give you to prepare for the exam.
 Aside from that, here are some additional study tips that you can use to increase your PMP score.

 Study Tips on How to Increase Your PMP Score

 Here you are my suggestions on how to increase your chances of passing the PMP exam at the first attempt:

 Study Tip #1